 4.2 Cost effectiveness

 4.2.1 The Assessment Group reviewed the cost-effectiveness data submitted by the manufacturers of infliximab and adalimumab.
-In addition it conducted a literature search for any published cost-effectiveness studies.
+In addition they conducted a literature search for any published cost-effectiveness studies.

-4.2.2 The Assessment Group identified four published economic analyses that examined infliximab in fistulising and non-fistulising Crohn’s disease (no published economic studies were found for adalimumab).
-The studies made use of an epidemiological model constructed by Silverstein et al. that reported a 2-monthly transition matrix estimated from 20 years of follow-up of a cohort of 174 people with Crohn’s disease.
-The published analyses also made use of health-related quality-of-life values from Canadian people with Crohn’s disease.
+4.2.2 The Assessment Group identified four published economic analyses that examined infliximab in fistulising and non-fistulising Crohn's disease (no published economic studies were found for adalimumab).
+The studies made use of an epidemiological model constructed by Silverstein and coworkers that reported a 2-monthly transition matrix estimated from 20 years of follow-up of a cohort of 174 people with Crohn's disease.
+The published analyses also made use of health-related quality of life values from Canadian people with Crohn's disease.
 The analyses produced incremental cost-effectiveness ratios (ICERs) above £50,000 per QALY gained for non-fistulising disease and above £100,000 per QALY gained for fistulising disease.

-4.2.3 Schering-Plough carried out three analyses comparing infliximab with standard care in adults with severe active Crohn’s disease, in fistulising disease and in children and adolescents.
+4.2.3 Schering-Plough carried out three analyses comparing infliximab with standard care in adults with severe active Crohn's disease, in fistulising disease and in children and adolescents.
 The analyses used a Markov model with states representing progression over a 5-year period.
 For fistulising disease the same basic model was expanded to include health states relating to fistulae.
-The model considered two infliximab dosing schedules: maintenance therapy and infliximab clinical discretion (ICD).
+The model considered two infliximab dosing schedules: maintenance therapy and 'infliximab clinical discretion' (ICD).
 ICD approximates episodic treatment; an induction dose of 5 mg/kg at week 0, and 5 mg/kg thereafter according to clinical discretion.
-The Assessment Group noted that the definition didn’t guarantee episodic treatment or rule out maintenance treatment.
+The Assessment Group noted that the definition didn't guarantee episodic treatment or rule out maintenance treatment.
 Maintenance was modelled as 5 mg/kg at weeks 0, 2 and 6 and every 8 weeks thereafter.
-The base-case ICER for severe active Crohn’s disease for maintenance treatment compared with standard care was £25,903 per QALY gained.
-For ICD treatment, infliximab dominated standard care (that is, infliximab was more effective and less expensive than standard care).
+The base-case result for severe active Crohn's disease for maintenance treatment compared with standard care was an ICER of £25,903 per QALY gained.
+For ICD treatment, infliximab dominated standard care (was more effective and less expensive).
 When maintenance treatment was compared with ICD the ICER was £457,386 per QALY gained.
-In fistulising disease the ICER was £30,005 per QALY gained, and for paediatric patients the ICER was £13,891 per QALY gained, both for maintenance treatment compared with standard care.
+In fistulising disease the ICER was £30,005 per QALY gained and for paediatric patients the ICER was £13,891 per QALY gained, both for maintenance treatment compared with standard care.
 Sensitivity analysis suggested that the results were most sensitive to changes in the average weight used for patients.
-When this was increased from 60 kg to 70 kg, it caused the ICERs to increase over £30,000 per QALY gained in all adult analyses.
+When this was increased to 70 kg from 60kg it caused the ICERs to increase over £30,000 per QALY gained in all adult analyses.

-4.2.7 The Assessment Group carried out analyses for courses of induction treatment given when required (also known as episodic treatment) and scheduled maintenance treatment for moderate and severe Crohn’s disease.
+4.2.7 The Assessment Group carried out analyses for courses of induction treatment given when required (also known as episodic treatment) and scheduled maintenance treatment for moderate and severe Crohn's disease.
 In induction treatment patients received active treatment only when relapsing.
-The Assessment Group stated that this is comparable to episodic use.
-The Assessment Group constructed a four-stage Markov model based on the model by Silverstein et al., but included only four health states (out of an original seven): remission, relapse, surgery and post-surgery remission.
+The Assessment Group stated that this is comparable to an episodic use of the intervention.
+The Assessment Group constructed a four-stage Markov model based on the model by Silverstein and coworkers, but included only four health states (out of an original seven): remission, relapse, surgery and postsurgery remission.
 The transition probabilities to model natural history were derived from the Silverstein data set.
-The treatments were then assumed to have an equivalent effect on the probability of remaining in remission or relapse for both moderate and severe Crohn’s disease.
+The treatments were then assumed to have an equivalent affect on the probability of remaining in remission or relapse for moderate and for severe Crohn's disease.
 A 1-year time horizon was used and the effect of increasing the time horizon was examined in the sensitivity analysis.

 4.2.8 In response to comments on the assessment report the Assessment Group made alterations to its cost-effectiveness analysis.
 The Assessment Group used the ACCENT I and CHARM 6-week trial data for all the effectiveness estimates for infliximab and adalimumab.
-It also added a transitional state to allow transitions to standard care.
+In addition, the Assessment Group adopted an additional transitional state to allow transitions to standard care.
 The Assessment Group presented sensitivity analyses to explore the effect of increasing the relapse rate on the cost-effectiveness estimates.
-The results reported in 4.2.9 to 4.2.14 are based on the updated analysis.
+The results reported below are based on the updated analysis.

-4.2.9 The Assessment Group only presented ICERs for infliximab and adalimumab compared with standard care.
-Only the results for severe disease were presented because the drugs are not licensed for the treatment of moderate Crohn’s disease.
-For induction treatment, both infliximab and adalimumab dominated standard care.
-For maintenance treatment in severe disease, the ICER for adalimumab relative to standard care was £7478 per QALY gained.
-However, because standard care is dominated by induction treatment, it is appropriate to compare maintenance treatment with induction treatment rather than with standard care.
+4.2.9 The Assessment Group only presented ICERs for adalimumab and infliximab compared with standard care.
+Only the results for severe disease were presented because the drugs are not licensed for the treatment of moderate Crohn's disease.
+For induction treatment, both adalimumab and infliximab dominated standard care (that is, they were associated with greater health gain at lower cost than standard care).
+For maintenance treatment in severe disease, the ICER for adalimumab relative to standard care was £7,478 per QALY gained.
+However, since standard care is dominated by induction treatment, it is appropriate to draw the comparison with induction treatment rather than standard care.
 For this comparison the ICER was £4,980,000 per QALY gained.
 For infliximab maintenance treatment the ICER relative to standard care was £67,619 per QALY gained and the ICER relative to induction treatment was £5,030,000 per QALY gained.

-4.2.10 Following comments from consultees on the assumptions about relapse rates based on the model by Silverstein et al., the Assessment Group performed sensitivity analyses using various probabilities of relapsing from the remission state.
+4.2.10 Following comments from consultees on the assumptions about relapse rates based on the model by Silverstein and coworkers, the Assessment Group performed sensitivity analyses using various probabilities of relapsing from the remission state.
 This indicated that as the relapse rate increased, induction treatment became less cost effective, and maintenance treatment became more cost effective.
 When the probability of relapse was increased to 0.3 (a 51 times increase) the ICER for infliximab induction treatment in severe disease compared with standard care was £153,136 per QALY gained.
 For infliximab maintenance treatment compared with standard care the ICER was £43,744 per QALY gained.
-Using the same assumptions, maintenance treatment with adalimumab dominated standard care, and the ICER for adalimumab maintenance treatment compared with induction treatment was £37,007 per QALY gained.
+In this scenario standard care was dominated by adalimumab and the ICER for adalimumab maintenance treatment compared with induction treatment was £37,007 per QALY gained.

 4.2.11 The Assessment Group presented a threshold analysis for the use of infliximab in children and adolescents.
 The Assessment Group extrapolated the utilities, effectiveness and non-drug costs from the adult analyses to children.
-Only the drug costs associated with infliximab due to the lower body weight were changed.
-The Assessment Group carried out analyses at body weights of 20-40kg and 40-60kg.
-If it was assumed that infliximab improved a child’s health to ‘full’ (a full QALY) the ICER for maintenance treatment in severe disease was £193,328 per QALY gained.
-For induction treatment, infliximab dominated standard care in children with severe Crohn’s disease for all body weights.
+Only the drug costs associated with infliximab due to the lower body weight were altered.
+The Assessment Group carried out analyses at body weights of 60-40 kg and 40-20 kg.
+If it was assumed that infliximab improved a child's health to 'full' (a full QALY) the ICER for maintenance treatment in severe disease was £193,328 per QALY gained.
+For induction treatment, infliximab dominated standard care in children with severe Crohn's disease for all body weights.